INTP Compatibility: Romantic Relationships, Love, and Dating

 INTP Males in Love

-The INTP man in love will show the depth of his feelings for his partner in his own way.
-While an INTP male will rarely be the first one in a relationship to express emotions verbally, they offer other signs such as devoting their time to their partner and taking an interest in what their partner finds compelling.
+The INTP man in love will show his feelings for his partner in his way.
+While an INTP male will rarely be the first one in a relationship to express emotions verbally, they offer other signs, such as devoting their time to their partner and taking an interest in what their partner finds compelling.

 Although INTP men get the label of emotionless, they do have deep emotions.
 However, they struggle to express these feelings.
 Offering logical ways to make the world a better place for their partner is one way that INTP men show they care.